Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 Vitamin Rich Foods

 Research shows that your body does not retain Vitamin C as it is a water-soluble vitamin; that means we must keep them in our diet regularly (5).
-As per studies, consuming five servings of fruits and vegetables daily can provide approximately 200 milligrams of vitamin C per day (6).
+Experts suggest that consuming five servings of fruits and vegetables daily can provide approximately 200 milligrams of vitamin C per day (6).

 Vitamin Supplements